neerazz/TriArchitect-Agent/resources/paper/main.md

 ---

-**Artifact Availability:** Implementation, MigrationBench dataset, and experimental scripts available at: [repository-url]
+**Artifact Availability:** Implementation, J8-to-J17-Bench test set, and experimental scripts available at: [repository-url]

 **Reproducibility:** All experiments use random seed 42.
 Environment specifications in Appendix A.